specklesystems/speckle-docs/user/autocadcivil.md

 stream[ branch @ commit id ]
 ```

 Any layer information from the incoming stream will be appended to the prefix with the standard AutoCAD delimiter `$`.
-When recieving from applications (like Rhino) with nested layers, the incoming full layer path will replace any default delimiters with `$`.
+When receiving from applications (like Rhino) with nested layers, the incoming full layer path will replace any default delimiters with `$`.

 ![](./img-acad/receiving-layers.png)